nmdavies/wfc.github.io/02_about.md

 We have established Executive & Steering Committees to oversee the development and management of the Within Family Consortium.
 The Executive Committee comprises:

-Neil Davies, Laurence Howe, Gibran Hemani, Tim Morris, Ben Brumpton, and Alexandra Havdahl
+Neil Davies, Gibran Hemani, David Bann, Ben Brumpton, and Alexandra Havdahl

 The Steering Group comprises: